knpuniversity/whats-new-symfony3/knpu/autowiring.md

 I'm kidding!
 Autowiring won't work, but it *will* throw a clear exception.
 Autowiring is magical... but not completely *magical*: it won't try to guess *which* entity manager you want.
-It's the Symfony-spin in auto-wiring.
+It's the Symfony-spin on auto-wiring.

 If you do hit this problem, there is a way for you to tell the container *which* service you want to inject for the type-hinted class.